 Diplomats vs Project ManagementJuly 11, 2013

 While the UK government is struggling to spend 0.7% of GNI on ODA it’s also trying to manage the political downside of this partly through creating something called the Independent Commission on Aid Impact that reviews aid programmes.
 It’s done a couple of interesting reports on ODA work by the FCO.
 There’s a recent one on FCO and British Council Aid Responses to the Arab Spring and one from last year on the Evaluation of the Inter-Departmental Conflict Pool.
-The Conflict Pool I mentioned this in a post last week.

-I think that this report is interesting because it puts its finger on a couple of features of modern statecraft.
+The latter report is interesting because it puts its finger on a couple of features of modern statecraft.

 The first thing is that a lot of what diplomats from big countries do isn’t actually diplomacy as it’s traditionally defined.
 I would understand diplomacy as being about the maintenance of relationships.
 It’s a continuing process.
 What is happening with the programmes discussed in these reports is project management.
-There’s a pot of money diplomats put in a proposal to bid for it, it gets assessed by a board (for the academics out there this may seems a bit familiar!) the get the funding execute it with local partners and that’s it.
+There’s a pot of money diplomats put in a proposal to bid for it, it gets assessed by a board (for the academics out there this may seem a bit familiar!) they get the funding, execute it with local partners and that’s it.
 Hopefully the project fulfils its goals, there’s policy benefit and the local partners are happy.
 Of course this is how the aid community works.

 The ICAI thinks that that the FCO (and the BC) do a pretty good job and sounds a bit surprised about how good they are at some aspects of this work.
 They think that the FCO is good at identifying project partners, ‘encouraging them to develop their programmes in useful directions’, providing support on ‘problem analysis and activity design’, ‘building relationships of trust’ .
 I think that this is exactly what you would expect diplomats to be good at.
 Of course there are downsides.
 The diplomats aren’t so good at project management and the FCO doesn’t have the financial systems for managing this work so there has to be an improvised solution.* They also need to have proper theories of change – this is something that I’ve been advocating for a while.